 The ACT® is made up of four sections and 215 questions in all and needs to be completed in 2 hours and 55 minutes.
 The sections that make up the ACT along with the number of questions and time to complete the test are listed below.

-While there are more questions on the ACT than on the SAT, you are given less time to complete each question so knowing the content being tested in and the types of questions is important.
+There are more questions on the ACT than on the SAT.
+You are given less time to complete each question on the ACT than on the SAT, so knowing the content being tested is important.

-The concepts tested on the ACT are taught in middle and high schools across America so it should be easy to develop a plan to improve your score on the ACT when compared to the SAT which is an aptitute test.
+The concepts tested on the ACT are taught in middle and high schools across America, so it should be easy to develop a plan to improve your score on the ACT.